 Right now, it is not clear what requirements insurance companies will place on Aduhelm before providing coverage for this therapy.
 It is likely that a magnetic resonance image (MRI) of the brain will be mandatory to make sure that there is not a high risk of bleeding.
 A high risk of bleeding may prevent Aduhelm from being prescribed.
 Another scan called an Amyloid PET scan may also be required to make sure that the memory loss is caused by Alzheimer’s disease and not something else.
 These details are still being worked out, so your doctor may not know yet which patients should or can try Aduhelm.

 If you miss an infusion of Aduhelm, resume the same dose as soon as possible.
 Infusions are to be given every 4 weeks and at least 21 days apart.2

-Aduhelm can harm an unborn baby.
+It is not known if Aduhelm can harm an unborn baby.
 If you or your partner can become pregnant, you should use birth control during treatment and for some time after the last dose of Aduhelm.
 You should also not breastfeed during treatment with Aduhelm and for some time after the last dose.
 Talk to your doctor about your options for birth control and breastfeeding while taking Aduhelm.2

 Before beginning treatment for Alzheimer’s disease, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.2